-Your study of animals becomes specialised, with topics such as: animal behaviour; animal physiology; entomology; vertebrate biology; and biodiversity, ecology and conservation.
-Optional modules are also available in more specialised topics.
+Your study of animals becomes specialised, with topics such as: animal function (physiology and development); animal behaviour and vertebrate biology.
+Optional modules are also available in more specialised topics

-In Stage 2, you take a field course on identification of insects and birds.
+In Year 2, you take a field course on the identification of insects and birds.

 You study advanced specialist topics, many of which are linked to our research expertise.
 To enhance your skills you will have the opportunity to select a module that focuses on the development of ideas for business.

 You will further develop your fieldwork skills through field courses.

 |Biological Project Dissertation||40|